aiamlucas/c-the-universe-and-everything/README.md

 # c-the-universe-and-everything

-A collaborative collection of notes on C programming, shell and other low-level orbit objects in the programming galaxy.
+A collaborative collection of notes on C, shell and other low-level orbit objects in the programming galaxy.

 ---